ReproNim/reproflow-data-sync/code/README.md

 Note: event can be addressed globally by concatenation of session ID and event ID, e.g. `ses-20240528:birch_000015`.

-Each swimlane has own clock, and events are ordered by this clock internally.
+Each swimlane has own clock, and all related events are ordered by this clock internally.

-Known swimlanes listed below, but it's possible to add more swimlanes in future:
+Known swimlanes listed below, but it's possible this list will be extended in the future:
 - `dicoms` swimlane with DICOMs data where datetime comes from MRI device and extracted from DICOM image as `AcquisitionDate` + `AcquisitionTime` tags.
 - `birch` swimlane with birch logs where datetime comes from `iso_time` field.
 - `psychopy` swimlane with psychopy logs where datetime comes from `keys_time_str` field.
 - `reproevents` swimlane with reproevents logs where datetime comes from `client_time_iso` column.
 - `qrinfo` / `reprostim-videos` swimlanes with QR timestamps extracted from video as `isotime_start` field.

+### Clocks
+Each ReproNim system part and related swimlane has own clock.

+All clocks values serialized into string as `isotime` format.
+It's variation of ISO 8601 format with microseconds and no-timezone.
+Timezone info removed to simplify readability and maintenance, but this format implictly treat is as `America/New_York` region (-04:00)  e.g. sample value is `2024-08-09T10:27:24.341075`, but it corresponds to `2024-08-09T10:27:24.341075-04:00` in real world.

+In addition to swimlanes internal timing, there is also global clock - `isotime`.
+It respresents absolute global time in ISO format, and it's used to synchronize all swimlanes together.

+Global clock timing information is currently sticked to `birch` clock, which mean both are the same.
+This was done as initial step to start development.
+But in nature it should not be bound any clocks, and can be set as independent clock, e.g. calculated from different swimlanes or taken somehow from NTP server, etc.

+Known clocks listed below, but it's possible this list will be extended in the future:
+- `isotime` global clock with absolute time in custom `isotime` format.
+- `dicoms` clock of MRI device.
+- `birch` clock of birch device.
+- `psychopy` clock of psychopy.
+- `reproevents` clock of reproevents.
+- `qrinfo` / `reprostim_videos` clock for QR codes reprostim-videocapture utility.

+We have tmap service (`repronim_timing.TMapService`) to map datetime from one clock to another.
+This mapping based on tmap JSONL information we calculated for each time calibration session (`dump_tmap.jsonl`) and merged into the global single file (`repronim_tmap.jsonl`).

 ### Raw Data